thijsrijkers/axolot/README.md

 - 📦 **Encrypted Export**
   Export the user store in a secure, encrypted format for backup or migration.

-## 🔁 Portable Encryption Rules

-- Export the encryption rules separately to re-import and decrypt data on another host machine securely.

-> ⚠️ **One-Time Export Rule**
-> The encryption rules can only be exported **once** during the **first launch** of the application.
-After that, they are locked and cannot be retrieved again.
->

 ## 🛡️ Security Principles